MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * typography
-    * fix if anchor text is in tooltip
-    * remove sampletext from about dev page
   * center the nav icons - they are a little off - make sure they are centered for all heights?
   * about page
     * delete aboutToDo.md